alexfigliolia/galena/README.md

 /**
  * Priority Update
  *
- * Runs the highest-priority mutation of your state.
+ * Runs a highest-priority mutation on your state.
 This method
  * bypasses all batching and scheduling optimizations in Galena.
  * When using `priorityUpdate()` your state changes are immediately
  * propagated to your state subscribers ahead of all scheduled and